Best of 2020

-The Korean movie Parasite by Bong Joon-ho was one of my favorite motion picture of the year.
+The Korean movie Parasite by Bong Joon-ho was one of my favorite motion pictures of the year.
 P

 Another Korean movie I enjoyed was The Handmaiden .
-In Korea, in the 1930s a young woman is hired as a handmaiden to a rich Japanese heiress.
+In Korea, in the 1930s, a young woman is hired as a handmaiden to a rich Japanese heiress.
 She is part of a team of swindlers that plan to rob her of her fortune.
-The story is brilliant, thrilling, and has a lot of surprises.
+The story is brilliant, thrilling, and has numerous surprises.
 P

 At the beginning of 2020, I finished the 8th book of the series: Tiamat’s Wrath.
 I liked it a lot and can’t wait for the last book of the series (I hope next year).

-Some podcasts recommended this show that I had never watched without the recommendation: Cobra Kai .
-But it was one of the most fun to watch TV shows in 2020.
-The story follows up 36 years after the end of the movie NThe Karate Kid and gives it a nice turn and twist the story.
+Cobra Kai was one of the most fun to watch TV shows in 2020.
+The story follows up 36 years after the end of the movie NThe Karate Kid and gives it a nice turn and twists the story.
 It’s fun and takes a few hits and kicks at the weak new generation. 😅

-Nearly all actors of the original movie are part of the new TV show.
+Nearly all actors from the original movie are part of the new TV show.
 The third season will arrive in January 2021.
-There are 25 Things You Missed in Cobra Kai, most of which I didn’t know.
+There are 25 Things You Missed in Cobra Kai, which I didn’t know.

-Tales from the Loop is refreshing Science Fiction and hard-warming stories around the people in a city above a secret research facility.
+Tales from the Loop is a refreshing Science Fiction and heart-warming story about the people in a city above a secret research facility.
 P

 The idea for the TV show comes from the artwork of the Swedish illustrator Simon Stålenhag.
 His artwork blends nostalgia and futurism.

-Rick and Morty is a TV show of its own category.
-It’s so unusual, creative, and funny.
+Rick and Morty is a TV show of its category.
+It’s unusual, creative, and funny.
 I always binge a full season in one day.
 N

 DUST started as a platform for free Science Fiction short films.

-In 2020 they released Season 2: FLIGHT 008, multiple short stories all connected.
-The season told stories of passengers of Flight 008 from Tokyo to San Fransisco that passes a wrinkle in space-time and lands in the year 2040.
-The stories were fantastic because each author thought of possible implications of missing 20 years and progress differently.
+In 2020, they released Season 2: FLIGHT 008, multiple short stories all connected.
+The season told stories of passengers of Flight 008 from Tokyo to San Francisco that passes a wrinkle in space-time and landed in the year 2040.
+The stories were fantastic because each author thought of the possible implications of missing 20 years and progressing differently.

 I started this year to work intensively with the Zettelkasten method.
-It’s a note-taking method that allows creating basic ideas to remember concepts or facts, developing new ideas, and making connections.
+It’s a note-taking method that allows the creation of basic ideas to remember concepts or facts, develop new ideas, and make connections.
 Zettelkasten simulates how our brain works.

-The Corona crisis took a massive hit into the careers of a lot of comedians.
+The Corona crisis took a massive dip in the careers of many comedians.
 But not for Andrew Schulz.
-He had built up his online presence over the last years, but this year his career took off.
+He had built up his online presence over the last few years, but this year his career took off.

 His YouTube show SCHULZ has 3-5 minute long comedy sets about a specific topic and are hilarious.
 They were so successful that Netflix gave him a comedy special Schulz Saves America: Pandemics, Predators, Protests & Presidents .
 N

 But the archive of his comedy is gigantic.
-There are hundreds of videos on his YouTube channel.
-Clips from Standups like Views from a Cis or Inside Jokes where he meets other comedians to work on their most offensive jokes and try to squeeze out some fun.
+Hundreds of videos are on his YouTube channel.
+Clips from Standups like Views from a Cis or Inside Jokes where he meets other comedians to work on their offensive jokes and try to squeeze out fun.
 He even did a TED talk: Can Comedy Be Funny Anymore?.

 Another comedian I enjoyed this year was JP Sears and his YouTube channel Awaken with JP.
 I love his work for a few years.
 He made fun of the new age movement, influencers, vegans, and other gurus.

 But in 2020 he became much more political due to the ever-increasing cancel culture and threads against free speech.
 He got threatened by Facebook.
-YouTube deleted some of his videos, a clear violation of his Free Speech, guaranteed by the First Amendment to the United States Constitution.
+YouTube deleted a few of his videos, a clear violation of his Free Speech, guaranteed by the First Amendment to the United States Constitution.

 He made videos joking about Zoom Calls with Old People, insane and overreaching regulations during the Corona crisis, for example Emotional Distancing Guidelines, The Pandemic Hotline, or How To Be More Obedient.